What Is an MVP and Why Is it Crucial for Agile Software Development?

 Building an MVP using Agile software development is a clever and effective software development process.
 It helps teams prioritize the delivery of core functionality that meets current user requirements while leaving room for iteration and refinement.
 By getting a working product out early, teams can gain valuable learning, test assumptions, and not have to spend much time and money on features that will not deliver value.

-Also Read:- Align Test Automation
+Also Read : Align Test Automation

 Frequently Asked Questions (FAQs)

-What is an MVP in software development?
+What is a minimum viable product in software development?

 Why is an MVP important in Agile software development?